What can I do if my employer provided a poor reference?

 A reference, by its nature, is someone else’s opinion on your performance as an employee.
 With this in mind, previous employers are entitled to give a poor reference if they honestly believed you were an underperforming employee.
 This does not give your previous employer free reign to make untrue or dishonest statements though.

-In fact, if your previous employer makes untrue statements in their reference that causes you to lose your employment offer, then you may well have a claim for defamation of character, specifically, for libel if the reference was given in writing.
+In fact, if your previous employer made untrue statements in a reference that causes you to lose your employment offer, then you may well have a claim for defamation of character, specifically, for libel if the reference was given in writing.